jeffreytwoods2/day-planner/README.md

 Color function checks current time, changes style of time element in calendar depending on whether that time has passed, that time is current, or that time is in the future

-Screencaps of working website are included in screencap folder
+Screencaps of working website are included in screencap folder.
+Second screencap in particular demonstrates all three colors and sticky date div